‘Sadistic sexual killer’ jailed for murder 30 years after he was cleared of the crime

 An Old Baily judge found Smith guilty of Ms Walker’s murder later that year but Ms Crump’s family were left seeking justice for three painful decades until Court of Appeal judges ordered a retrial.

-He showed no emotion when he was finally convicted of the crime after less than three hours of deliberation at Inner London Crown Court on Thursday.
+He was finally convicted of the crime after less than three hours of deliberation at Inner London Crown Court on Thursday.

-Ms Crump’s older sisters Joanne Platt and Suzanne Wright attended court for the verdict and said in a statement: “At long last justice for our lovely Sarah.
-If only mum and dad were here with us today to share this momentous occasion.
+Ms Crump’s older sisters Ms Platt and Suzanne Wright attended court for the verdict as well as Jill McTigue, the detective who led the original murder investigation.

-“Thirty years may have passed but we still miss Sarah.
-She was a shining light in a murky world who wished for the best but found the worst in humanity.”
+In a statement read outside the court, Ms Platt said: “Even after 32 years, having to listen to the details of the attack on Sarah was excruciatin.”

 The judge said he hoped the sentence would give the family “some closure”, telling Smith they would be “safe in the knowledge you have been brought to justice and are likely to spend the rest of your life in prison”.